How to Make Money on Craigslist (7 Great Ways with Examples)

-From the image, saving money and tracking your expenses is placed under hard-small wins, which makes sense.
+From the image, saving money and tracking your expenses is placed under hard-small wins.
+This makes sense.
 Instead, why not do things that are easier and have a massive impact on your costs?

 For Claire, it's about writing better emails for part-time job applications, asking for a raise from your current employer, and other easy and big wins tasks.

 - Identify the weaknesses of your competitors – The competitiveness in the job market will require you to build skills that your contemporaries don't possess.
-If you are on the same level with other professionals, developing your skills they don't possess positions yourself as a frontrunner.
+If you are on the same level as other professionals, developing skills they don't possess positions you as a frontrunner.

-- Take action on easy/big wins – Dedicate your efforts on doing tasks that will make a big difference in your job search.
+- Take action on easy/big wins – Dedicate your efforts to doing tasks that will make a big difference in your job search.
 For example, if you want to save money, don't think of cutting down on expenses.
-Instead, find the easiest ways to boost your income, so you don't have to compromise your lifestyle.
+Instead, find the easiest ways to boost your income so you don't have to compromise your lifestyle.

 In some cases, you don't even have to improve the item you purchase and sell to make money.